foxboxpdx/vcert-rs/README.md

-# zerda
+# vcert-rs
-Rust interface for the Venafi TPP API
+Rust implementation of the Venafi 'VCert' API